← Return to entry

 An AI that checksits own work.

 BrainOS is a Python kernel that keeps agents honest.
 It names what counts as proof before the work starts, ties every claim to the source it came from, and refuses to close a task that doesn’t check out.
 The animation below walks the loop.
-The real kernel runs on my machine and fires on every Claude session via a SessionStart hook.
+The real kernel runs locally and is wired into Claude Code through a SessionStart hook.

 trace